YorkEarwaker/FindingThingsOut/dryware/tensor/README.md

 Things to do

-Modeling CNS networks and afferent input and effernt output.
+Modeling CNS networks and i/o of afferent input and efferent output.

 Interesting cross over with general realtitivy cosmology and possible unified theory to quantum phenomena sub atomic particles particle theory.